-Every week, we love seeing how some of the biggest brand, teams, and publishers engage their audience with Riddle’s quiz builder as part of their content marketing plans.
+We love seeing how some of the biggest brand, teams, and publishers engage their audience with Riddle’s quiz builder as part of their content marketing plans.

-Here are a few of our favorites:
+Here are a few of our recent favorites:

 Custom iFrame (12UP):

 Our ‘Custom iFrame’ feature is perfect for super-charging your content marketing campaigns.
 You can display your own sign up forms, landing pages, or even ads between the last question and the user’s results.

 Check out how sports publisher 12UP.com added their own ‘Like us on Facebook’ page to their poll